-My fingers were bleeding as I could feel the iron and pained wherever it touched.
+My fingers were bleeding, as I could feel the iron, and paining wherever it touched.
 They never let me see you leave.
 What made them think that I was ready to let you go?
-That too without looking at your face for the very last time.
+That too, without looking at your face for the very last time.
 I opened the case finding blind dead eyes not even staring at me.
-That the moment I knew you were gone for good this time.
+That was the moment I knew you were gone for good this time.
 Your face was pale still showing signs of beauty.
 A pathetic joke that they were the best beautiful features of the dead.
 They made you wear a stupid white gown.
-Something you would not really choose to wear when you would have died laying that way forever.
+Something you would not really choose to wear, when you would have died laying that way forever.
 You like green, I would have let you rest in that.
 My eyes did not leave the view and after what seemed like forever I held your hands and kissed your cheeks, something you have always loved.

-If people ever can to know of my visit, they would stare at me as if I were a devil gone to disturb the dead, but then you never could have rested if I were not there to dig you out.
-The stone resting over your head said those words, “Your lifetime that has ended today.”
-I hoped to elongate your stay but not everything concerned with you was in my hands.
+If people ever come to know of my visit, they would stare at me, as if I were a devil gone to disturb the dead, but then, you never could have rested if I were not there to dig you out.
+The stone resting over your head said those words, “Your lifetime has ended today.”
+I hoped to elongate your stay, but not everything concerned with you was in my hands.
 I let the blood drip from my fingers staring blankly at the soil, waiting there to join you.